Claiming for expenses

 From and To are required for any claims for transportation.
 The EU auditors, in particular, insist on them.
 For return trips, From and To refer to the outward leg.
 You can also use From and To for the start and end dates of hotel stays.

-Reason/Details should start with the company name on the receipt, so that the Accounts Clerk can easily identify which receipt relates to which entry (she really does have to check every single receipt).
+Reason/Details should start with the company name on the receipt, so that the Accounts Clerk can easily identify which receipt relates to which entry (they really do have to check every single receipt).

 Cost: this column should contain the cost in British Pounds.
 If you are claiming for only part of a receipt then clearly indicate this in writing on the receipt, including writing the actual amount that you are claiming for.